btfcal/thefuture.build/content/blogs/ecosystem.md

 - ***You often tweet about "not forgetting your context" and remembering the reason you're at Cal.
 Can you talk to us about your journey here and how it is this unique set of experiences that keeps you grounded?***

     I grew up in Honolulu, Hawaii.
 It was my 5th grade teacher that pointed me in the direction of solving problems.
 Fast forward to high school when I ended up playing too much Minecraft and that immediately led to a fondness for computers.
 I quickly recognized the strength of technology when mixed with the ambitions for innovation as I went through high school.
 I could have an impact on the world through blending my technological know-how and the values imbibed in me by growing up on the Islands.
-In that sense, ***I definitely have not let go of the context that sent me here.*** Not only am I from Hawaii but I'm also indigenous to Hawaii.
+In that sense, I definitely have not let go of the context that sent me here.
+Not only am I from Hawaii but I'm also indigenous to Hawaii.
 I'm proud of the culture, the trials and tribulations native Hawaiians have been through and it is this upbringing that has helped me develop my unique worldview.
-I want to continue to explore how to use technology to preserve culture and this ***gives me a very unique reason as to WHY I am here***.
+I want to continue to explore how to use technology to preserve culture and this gives me a very unique reason as to why I am here.

 - ***Following up on that, what do you think of the Berkeley tech culture in general?***